 Space Coast Hotels are open and taking reservations for leisure travelers at this time.
 They have stepped up their sanitation requirements, check-in operations, and common area procedures to ensure your stay is clean and worry-free.
 Staying in a hotel is a great way to secure a private and prime launch viewing location, have a clean “home base,” and get to know the local areas of the Space Coast.
 Check rates and book your room here.

 Vacation Rentals are taking reservations for trips less than 30 days.
 Contactless payment and communciation remain standard, and plans to increase frequency of sanitation between guests ensure rentals are clean and worry-free.
 Please see the Vacation Rental Plan for more information about what owners of vacation rentals are doing to keep their guest's safe.

 Restaurants and Bars

 Restaurants are able to open outdoor seating at 100% capacity and operate at 50% capacity inside.
 For diner safety and social distancing requirements, tables must be 6 feet apart from one another.
-Appropriately-distanced bar-top seating is also available at this time.
 Most Space Coast Restaurants are open for delivery and takeout and some have even adjusted their menus for take-and-bake items.